trimstray/nginx-admins-handbook/README.md

 ###### Rationale

+  > `dhparam` is only used when using DHE ciphers.
+Given the ciphers listed, dhparam would not be used.
+Most of the "modern" profiles from places like Mozilla's ssl config generator no longer recommend using this.

-  > Default key size in OpenSSL is `1024 bits` - it's vurnelable and breakable.
-For the best security configuration use `4096 bit` DH Group or pre-configured DH groups from [mozilla](https://wiki.mozilla.org/Security/Server_Side_TLS#ffdhe4096).
+  > Default key size in OpenSSL is `1024 bits` - it's vulnerable and breakable.
+For the best security configuration use your own `4096 bit` DH Group or use known safe ones pre-defined DH groups (it's recommended) from [mozilla](https://wiki.mozilla.org/Security/Server_Side_TLS#ffdhe4096).

 ###### Example